GoitStudentsWorks/bc_75_-Developer-Mykhailo/README.md

-This is a practice project proect created by team DevSquad
+This is a practice project created by team DevSquad